Entrepreneur, Former Elected Official and Author

 How to transform your organizational culture, and implement successful strategies by capitalizing on fear.

 Why would anyone deliberately leverage fear to build back better?
 Because fear, in moderation, activates the amygdala, hypothalamus, and locus coeruleus of the brain, and has been used for centuries, to help us win.
 From fighting a sabre-toothed tiger to some other, more contemporary, threats, fear can compel us to do incredible things.
-By understanding how fear works to drive success, organizations can build innovative connections and create the environment to pay attention to the unusual suspects.
+By understanding how fear works to drive success, organizations can build innovative connections and create an environment to pay attention to the unusual suspects.